Terrifier

-Terrifier is a 2016 independent slasher film written and directed by Damien Leone.
-It stars Jenna Kanell, Samantha Scaffidi, Catherine Corcoran, and David Howard Thornton.
-The film follows partygoer Tara Heyes, who becomes the target of a serial killer known as Art the Clown on Halloween night.
-The film additionally follows a disfigured survivor’s of Art's attack descent into madness.
+Terrifier is a 2016 American slasher film written, edited, co-produced, and directed by Damien Leone.
+The film stars Jenna Kanell, Samantha Scaffidi, Catherine Corcoran, and David Howard Thornton.
+The plot centers on partygoer Tara Heyes (Kanell) and her sister Victoria (Scaffidi), who become targets of the enigmatic serial killer known only as Art the Clown (Thornton) on Halloween night.